tmacoin/tmapost/README.md

 ![View Post](https://raw.githubusercontent.com/tmacoin/tmapost/master/tmapost/images/image007.png)

 Posts and reviews are stored on TMA blockchain and can be only removed by the original poster.
 As any other blockchain it is censorship free.

+Limited web version of TMA Post can be viewed for demonstration purpose at https://tma.tmacoin.net/